Enforcement Enforcement Hotline

 When We Cannot Help

-Effective May 1, 2010, all callers with disputes regarding the construction and operation of jurisdictional natural gas, liquefied natural gas, and hydroelectric infrastructure projects should contact the Commission’s Dispute Resolution Service (DRS) toll free at 1-877-337-2237 or by Email at email@example.com.
+Effective May 1, 2010, all callers with disputes regarding the construction and operation of jurisdictional natural gas, liquefied natural gas, and hydroelectric infrastructure projects should contact the Commission’s Dispute Resolution Division (DRD) toll free at 1-877-337-2237 or by e-mail at firstname.lastname@example.org.

 Problems involving gas or electric service or billing for retail customers are not within the Commission's jurisdiction.
 Such problems should be directed to your state commission or, if relevant, local regulatory agency.
 Websites for each state commission can be found through the National Association of Regulatory Utility Commissioners (NARUC) .